The Basics of Branding. Understanding Branding from Logo to Positioning

 A brand is a concept built through a close relationship between tangible elements such as name, logo, general communication, and, most importantly, consumer perception.
 Therefore, a brand consists of various marketing concepts that, when put together, can help consumers easily recall a specific company and distinguish it from others that sell similar products.

 If done properly, a business brand can generate significantly more revenue and help a particular business maintain, if not increase, its popularity in the industry.
-Thus, it is oftentimes protected in legal matters, ensuring the business that nobody can use its products or name without permission.
+Thus, it is frequently protected in legal matters, ensuring the business that nobody can use its products or name without permission.

 But let’s get more into details!